|Matchday pass numbers:||Away = 261-266, All = 267-268|

 Hopes were therefore high for an improved season during 2018/19, however a number of inconsistent performances resulted in a somewhat disappointing 10th placed finish.
 Styles left the club in June to take up the vacant manager's post at Tunbridge Wells and a number of players from the Lordswood squad followed him.

-Darren Anslow was appointed as the new manager, bringing in Rob Gillman and Owen Price as his assistants as Lordswood look to rebuild and push on once more.
+Darren Anslow was appointed as the new manager, bringing in Rob Gillman and Owen Price as his assistants but ultimately their hard work went to waste with the 2019/20 campaign being made null and void due to the Coronovirus Pandemic.